redhat-developer/design-manual/pages/assemblies/assembly-template.md

 status: unreleased
 youtube_video: Za1ye5RWjzE
 video-title: Intro to PatternFly 4
-intro_paragraph: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 featured_image-file: /assets/uploads/rich-text-example.png
 featured_image-text: This is a rich text example image
+intro_paragraph: >
+  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+custom_css:
 ---

 # The standard Lorem Ipsum passage, used since the 1500s